austinhpatton/AnolisRadiation/README.md

 <img src="Figure1-AnolePhotos-01.png" class="inline">
 </figure>

-<h6>This repository holds the data and scripts associated with Patton et al. 2021 - *When adaptive radiations collide: different evolutionary trajectories between and within island and mainland lizard clades*, published in PNAS.6</h6>
+This repository holds the data and scripts associated with Patton et al. 2021 - *When adaptive radiations collide: different evolutionary trajectories between and within island and mainland lizard clades*, published in PNAS.

 **Abstract:**